Buttons (The Pussycat Dolls song): Critical reception

 In his review of PCD, Spence D. of IGN commented that the Middle Eastern elements in "Buttons" may be "familiar and funky, but it doesn't present anything new to the realm of female soul pop."
 Writing for Sputnikmusic, Nick Butler deemed "Buttons" as "enjoyable enough," but felt it "doesn't work as well as ['Don't Cha and 'Beep'], and sonically [is] not far from being all over the place."
 Slant Magazine's Sal Cinquemani described the song as "degrading material" noting "[they] are a bit easier to swallow thanks, in part, to the group's cartoonish image."
 Miriam Zendle of Digital Spy was unimpressed with "Buttons" labelling "as awful as [their] debut single, 'Don't Cha'," adding the song's sexual vibe "leaves the listener feeling somewhat sullied."

 Sean Fennessey of Pitchfork criticized Dogg's appearance for his "indolent" verse.
-On the contrary, a writer for Vibe magazine favored the song for "[oozing] sexuality."
+Conversely, a writer for Vibe magazine favored the song for "[oozing] sexuality."
 Rolling Stone highlighted the song's chorus, labelling it as "hot", and Snoop Dogg's appearance.
 Chris Courtney of Chicago Tribune described "Buttons" as a "summer sizzler."
 Kelley Carter of the Detroit Free Press commented that the song is a "the kind of song that makes the clubbers go crazy."